 Update September 3, 2019:

 Ms. Heffington was recently found to be in breach of her probation conditions.
 Her sentence, which was originally 10 years, with all but 9 months suspended, was changed to 10 years, with all but 18 months suspended.
 The additional 9 months that is not suspended is to be served in prison, not house arrest.

-Former dental office employee Kristi Eunice Heffington has pled guilty to three offences relating to her work in a dental office..
+Former dental office employee Kristi Eunice Heffington has pled guilty to three offenses relating to her work in a dental office.

 In the end, Kristi pled guilty to three of the charges for which she was indicted; False/ Misleading Info Fraud (Maryland Code 27-407.1), Identity Fraud (Maryland Code 8-301), and Conspiracy to Commit Identity Fraud (Also 8-301).

-For the remaining 14 offences that Kristi was charged with, the disposition was recorded as “nolle pros”, which normally means that the State of Maryland decided not to prosecute on these charges.
+For the remaining 14 offenses that Kristi was charged with, the disposition was recorded as “nolle pros,”which normally means that the State of Maryland decided not to prosecute on these charges.

 Kristi was sentenced to 10 years in prison, of which all but 9 months was suspended, with the 9 month sentence to be served at home with a monitoring system.
 She was also ordered to pay restitution of $25,000 to Ron and Anne Moser of Crownsville MD.

 Our research indicates that Ms. Heffington continues to work in the dental field.
 She may be using the name Kristi Tracey.

 In an interesting twist, Kristi and her husband, Matthew Heffington, commenced a lawsuit against the Mosers (presumably the same people who Kristi was ordered to pay restitution in the criminal trial) for defamation and other torts.